NFL controversies: 2018 NFC Championship

 The 2018 NFC Championship between the Los Angeles Rams and New Orleans Saints involved a controversial call in which Rams defender Nickell Robey-Coleman collided with Tommylee Lewis of the Saints on a pass from Drew Brees late in the game.
 Robey-Coleman was not flagged on the play, but several commentators and Saints fans complained that one should have been thrown for pass interference on Robey-Coleman.
 Had the penalty been thrown, the Saints would have been given a fresh set of downs and would have been able to run the clock down to the final seconds to be in position to kick the game-winning field goal.
 Instead, the Saints kicked the field goal from there to go ahead 23–20 with a little under two minutes to go.
 The Rams kicked a field goal to tie the game in regulation time and send it into overtime, where they would win 26–23 on another field goal following a Brees interception.

-After the game, the NFL came under fire for its rule surrounding pass interference penalties, with some commentators calling the no-call among the worst in league history.
+The no-call was instantly criticized and is widely considered one of the worst officiating decisions in NFL history.
+Saints head coach Sean Payton claimed to have received a call immediately after the game from the league office admitting a penalty should have been called.
+The NFL came under fire for its rule surrounding pass interference penalties, which were not subject to replay review.
 The day after the game, an online petition was filed by Saints fans to convince the NFL to replay the final couple of minutes because of the incident.
 Another day later, the Saints filed a lawsuit against the NFL due to the call.
-Many outlets dubbed the call the worst of the 2018 season and amongst the worst in football history.
 All arguments about the call fell on deaf ears, and the Rams went on to Super Bowl LIII, where they lost 13–3 to the New England Patriots.
 Following the backlash, the NFL instituted replay review for pass interference for the 2019 season.
 However, the rule was not retained for the 2020 season after many coaches felt the rule only created more confusion.